shrikx/shrikx/README.md

 - 👋 Hi, I’m @shrikx
-- 👀 I’m interested in frontend and backend development.
+- 👀 I’m a SDET engineer.
-- 🌱 I’m currently learning web development on udemy.
+- 🌱 I’m currently working in Bebotechnologies in India.
 - 💞️ I'm an ECE student who love to code and sing.
 - 📫 Here's how to reach me - Email: shrishtisingh2321@gmail.com